hkalyane/-log-analysis-gamma/README.md

 #### Focus Mode

-You can use `log-analysis-beta.turnOnFocusMode` command to activate focus mode for the active editor.
+You can use `log-analysis-gamma.turnOnFocusMode` command to activate focus mode for the active editor.
 The command has a default shortcut: `ctrl/cmd + h`, or the second icon located on the top of the tab can achieve the same goal.
 And as the focus mode is just another tab, you can close focus mode as how you close any vscode tab.

 #### Clickable Filtered Result Navigation